alanderpsantos/jwt-httpjs-server/README.md

-# jwt-httpjs-server
+# JWT HTTP(JS) Server
-A NodeJS web server with Auth by JWT
+A NodeJS HTTPS server with Auth by JWT